Configure tickets (Booking + Check-in events)

 Use + Add ticket to create the options attendees can choose from.

-Common examples include General Admission, VIP, Family Pass, or a simple single-ticket event with only one choice.
+Common examples include General Admission, VIP, or Family Pass.
+A simple event can have one ticket.

 Set capacity for each ticket